cstoquer/pixelbox/README.md

 texture.setPalette(palette);
-texture.pen(colorIndex); // set PEN color index from palette (pen is used for text and stroke) texture.paper(colorIndex); // set PAPER color index from palette (paper is used for fill) texture.setSpritesheet(spritesheet); // set spritesheet used for this texture
+texture.pen(colorIndex); // set PEN color index from palette (pen is used for text and stroke) texture.paper(colorIndex); // set PAPER color index from palette (paper is used for fill) texture.setTilesheet(tilesheet); // set tilesheet used for this texture
 ```

-A spritesheet is an Image containing 256 sprites organized in a 16 x 16 grid
+A tilesheet is an Image containing 256 sprites organized in a 16 x 16 grid
-(the size of the spritesheet depend of the sprite size you set for your game).
+(the size of the tilesheet depend of the sprite size you set for your game).

 #### Rendering